developmentAC/gradeAlert/README.md

 Otherwise, please create an Issue for bugs or errors.
 Since I am a teaching faculty member at Allegheny College, I may not have all the time necessary to quickly fix the bugs and so I would be very happy to have any help that I can get from the OpenSource community for any technological insight.
 Much thanks in advance.
 I hope that this project helps you to conveniently publish your course grades.

-If you appreciate this project, please consider clicking the project's _Star_.
+If you appreciate this project, please consider clicking the project's _Star_ button.
 :-)